TomoTom0/yt_pyXspec/README.md

 # plot graph from xcm paths and export as image file
 # plots allow "eeu", "eem", "ld", "del", "ratio"

 fig_axs_dic=ytpx.plot_xyss_fromXcms(
     xcms=xcm_paths,
     title_func=title_func,
     exportImagePath_func=exportImagePath_func,
     plots=["eeu", "del"])
 ```

+### arguments for plot_xyss

+plots
+: iterable; `["eeu", "ld"]`
+ plot graphs of the inputed type
+ allowed values are `"eeu", "eem", "ld", "del", "ratio"`

+x_lim
+: iterable; `[range_min, range_max]`
+ a range of x-axis
+ if not inputted, the range is determined by the value of data

+y_lims
+: dict; `{"eeu": [range_min, range_max], "ld":[range_min, range_max]}`
+ ranges of y-axis for plot types
+ if not inputted, the range is determined by the value of data

+colors
+: iterable; `["royalblue", "red", "oliverdrab"]`
+ a color set of plot
+ check the reference of matplotlib to know valid values

+markers
+: iterable; `["^", "o", "+"]`
+ a marker set of plot
+ check the reference of matplotlib.pyplot.scatter to know valid values

+legends_dic
+legends_sort

+xyss_s
+: dict `{"eeu": xyss}`
+if not inputted, xyss_s are obtained from the present pyXspec environments
+if you use `plot_xyss_fromXcms`, you should not input `xyss_s`

+exportImagePath
+: str `"/home/XXXXXXXXXXX/AAA.pdf"`
+ if not inputed, a image of the graph is not exported
+ check the reference of matplotlib.pyplot.figure.savefig to know allowed extensions
+ if you use `plot_xyss_fromXcms`, you should use `exportImagePath_func`

+title
+: str `"AAAAAAA"`
+ a title on the top of the graph
+ if not inputed, there is no title
+ if you use `plot_xyss_fromXcms`, you should use `title_func`

+flag_dataPlot: True
+flag_modelPlot: True
+flag_compPlot: True
+flag_modelStep: False
+marker_size_data: 0
+elinewith_data: 1
+marker_size_mdoel: 0
+elinewidth_model: 0.5

 ## Contact